KorfLab/exam/README.md

 + You may not get help from anyone
 + You may not import any modules that require installation
 + You may look things up on the internet, but not copy-paste anything
++ You may not use AI to do your coding or assit it
 + You may download files, but not source code